 - Original Permanent Resident Card with the incorrect information.
 A copy of the card is not acceptable.

 This will leave you without a green card until a new one can be sent, usually several months.
 You may obtain an I-551 stamp in your passport as temporary proof of your permanent resident status.
-Once you receive your I-797, Notice of Action (receipt letter), schedule an appointment at your local USCIS office to get your stamp.
-For detailed instructions on the I-551 stamp, download this quick guide.
+Once you receive your I-797C, Notice of Action (receipt notice), schedule an appointment at your local USCIS office to get your stamp.

 Change Your Name While Becoming a U.S. Citizen